 This is such a lovely simple recipe to make.
 Using both dried ground ginger AND crystallised ginger it is definitely one for the ginger lovers.

-I like to make recipes that use pantry basics and while most of the ingredients are simple baking stores, crystallised ginger is not a normal item in our grocery shop.
-This recipe uses just under half a packet so you could double the recipe to use the rest, use it in my Lemon & Ginger No Bake Slice or it does keep well for another day.
+This recipe uses just under half a packet.
+So, you could double the recipe to use it all up, use it in my Lemon & Ginger No Bake Slice or it does keep well for another day.

 I also used a handy kitchen gadget today to make my recipe a little quicker and easier.
-I used a pull chopper or sometimes known as a Zyliss.
+I used a pull chopper or sometimes known as a ‘Zyliss’.
 I got the super cheap version from Kmart and it is perfect in this recipe for finely chopping the crystallised ginger.

-While you might be a fan of ginger not everyone will want the spicy taste of large bits of ginger so the pull chopper takes the large chunks of ginger down to a small minced texture.
+While you might be a fan of ginger, not everyone will want the spicy taste of large bits of ginger so the pull chopper takes the large chunks of ginger down to a small minced texture.
 This then disperses perfectly throughout the biscuits.

 If you do not have one (I can highly recommend one for all sorts of kitchen tasks) you can simply use a knife and finely chop the crystallised ginger or use a food processor and pulse until it is finely chopped or minced.